doubleirish/mybatis-spring-boot/captions.md

 - Demo
 -

-### Conclusion
+### Thank You + Resources

-here's a link to the code used in this presentation
+I hope you've found enjoyed this  brief introduction to MyBatis.

-and a link to some other Resources   if you want to learn more about MyBatis.
+Included here is  a link to the code used in the demonstration

-We hope you've enjoyed this brief introduction to MyBatis.
+and a link to some other Useful Resources

-Thank You
+Thank You!